 Most units are market-rate; three are affordable

 Nine of the units are market-rate units.
-Final prices are not yet available (as of January 2020) but the developer is targeting market rate for Vancouver new construction (approximately $1200-1300/square foot).
-Want to know more about pricing and units?
+Final prices are not yet available (as of August 2020) but the developer is targeting market rate for Vancouver new construction (approximately $1200-1300/square foot).
+Want to know more about price range targets and units?
 Connect with us directly to learn more about OUV.

 Three of the units — a studio, a 2-bedroom, and a 3-bedroom, are priced roughly 35% below market rate under the innovative new Affordable Home Ownership program; OUV is one of Vancouver’s first developments under this program.
 (Please note that all three of these units have Equity Members lined up already.)